(Zappa/Beefheart/Mothers, LP, DiscReet DS 2234, October 2, 1975)

 Bongo Fury!

-Armadillo World Headquarters, Austin, Texas
+Armadillo World Headquarters, Austin, TX

-May 20-21, 1975
+May 20, 1975

 FZ: While we're at it, we have a sort of a cowboy song we'd like to do for ya.
 This is a song that deals with the rapidly approaching 200th birthday of the United States of America, ladies and gentlemen!
 This is a song that warns you in advance that next year everybody is gonna try and sell you things that maybe you shouldn't ought to buy, and not only that, they've been planning it for years.
-The name of this song is (pardon me), "Poofters Froth Wyoming Plans Ahead"
+The name of this song is (pardon me), "Poofters Froth Wyoming Plans Ahead."

 Poofter's Froth, Wyoming